yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * As access to the resource becomes heavily contended, traditional synchronization will at some point become the more efficient choice.
 In practice, this occurs only on very large machines running a large number of threads
       * CAS-based protection is not subject to contention when values are read and not written.
     * Avoiding contention for synchronized objects is a useful way to mitigate their performance impact.
-    * Thread-local variables are never subject to contention; they are ideal for holding synchronized objects that don’t actually need to be shared between threads.
+    * Thread-local variables are never subject to contention; they are ideal for holding synchronized objects that don't actually need to be shared between threads.
     * CAS-based utilities are a way to avoid traditional synchronization for objects that do need to be shared.
   * False sharing
     * false sharing is when CPU loads nearby variables (e.g. class fields) into cache line and each time the app is updating them, other cores have to invalidate these variables and pull data again from main memory; if threads use these nearby variables (even each thread uses different one), because they all fit inside the same cache line all of these variables will be invalidated always on every CORE